derekeder/FusionTable-Map-Template/README.md

 # Fusion Table Searchable Map Template
 You want to put your data on a searchable, filterable map.
-This is a free, open source tool to help you do it.
+This is a free, open source template to help you do it.

 [![Searchable Map Template screenshot](http://derekeder.com/images/map-template-screenshot.png)](http://derekeder.github.io/FusionTable-Map-Template/)